mercadopago/devsite-docs/guides/online-payments/subscriptions/integration.en.md

 >
 > Validation payment
 >
-> We make a validation payment of a minimum amount, this differs according to each country, and if the payment is successful, we proceed to make the refund of that payment.
-This serves as a measure to safeguard that it is a valid card.
-The minimum values ​​are (Argentina: $ 2, Brazil: R $ 0.5, Mexico: $ 10).
+> To prove that the card is valid, we make a validation payment with a minimum amount.
+If the payment is successful, we proceed with the return of that payment.
+The amount may differ according to each country.

 ### Create subscription with pending payment